Blog

 Sin, cos, tan – these three abbreviations don’t need to strike fear in the hearts of students!
 With enough practice, the trig section of the maths GCSE can be a breeze.
 For help with this and other tough topics, try professional GCSE maths tuition with TLC LIVE.

-In each one-to-one session, our tutors draw from an extensive library of bespoke teaching resources.
+In each one-to-one session, our tutors draw from an extensive library of targeted teaching resources.
 Here is a set of NUM example trigonometry GCSE questions from our library.

 10 sample trigonometry GCSE questions